FThompsonSG/tech242_AWS_linux/linux/README.md

 - / means root and root is higher than home directory
 - Absolute Path starts at the root directory
 - Environment variable can be used to store sensitive data
+- Process is something in memory and posibly using the CPU
+- System processes dont provide application or interface for user to use
+- User processes relate to a terminal session
+- Single core can only process one at a time